Burlingame | 07/22/2019-08/02/2019

 I am super excited for my second year with Adventures in Writing Camp!
 I received my degree in Education from the University of Illinois at Chicago.
 I have taught 8th grade math and am now a 4th grade teacher in Daly City.
 When I am not busy in the classroom I continue my love for the sport of soccer by coaching a girl’s soccer team.
 I enjoy being able to have fun with children inside and outside of the classroom.
 I look forward to another great summer at Adventures in Writing Camp!

 Theresa Yob, eBook Ranger

 Creative Writing rocks her world!
 Especially teaching individual students how to begin an exciting original story or guiding a group of second to fifth graders in creating their own original stories.
-Theresa is amazed and thrilled to experience their stories, dreams, and visions, then help them to capture these on the page.
-She's getting ready for a new adventure at Adventures in Writing Camp this summer!
+Theresa is thrilled to experience their stories, dreams, and visions, then help them to capture these on the page.
+She's ready for a new adventure at Adventures in Writing Camp this summer!
 This is her fourth year with AIW Camp where she uses everything she learned from her M.A. in English/Creative Writing (SFSU, 2001) and her Teacher Credential Program (NDNU) to guide young writers in creating a book of their own!
 She’s presently teaching English at BHS.

 Julian was born in San Francisco, California.
 He currently attends Westmoor High School in Daly City.
 He loved all the Jeff Kinney "Diary of a Wimpy Kid" books in elementary school.
 He's presently reading Neil Gaiman’s graphic novel series, which has inspired him to become a graphic novelist someday.
 He also enjoys painting and drawing in different art mediums.
 He has worked with children of different physical and mental capabilities and can help provide a fun but safe environment for campers of all ages and abilities.
 In his free time, Julian likes going to movies with his friends, laser tag and riding his skateboard.